-- 1. Connect the CON units to the matrix using interconnect cables (Cat X or fiber). - 2.
-Connect the CON units to the input devices to be used (like keyboard and mouse). - 3.
-Connect the 5VDC power supply units to the CON units and apply power. - 4.
+- 1. Connect a CON unit to the matrix using CATx interconnect cables. - 2.
+Connect the CON unit to the console devices (monitor, keyboard and mouse). - 3.
+Connect the 5VDC power supply units to the CON unit and apply power. - 4.
 Check the basic function of the CON unit by displaying the OSD menu via 'Hot Key' and 'o'. - 5.
 Connect the source (computer, CPU) to the CPU unit of the extender by using the provided connection cables. - 6.
-Connect the CPU unit to the matrix by using interconnect cables (Cat X or fiber). - 7.
+Connect the CPU unit to the matrix by using CATx interconnect cables. - 7.
 If the system is set up as an SDI video matrix, connect the video source directly to the matrix by using interconnect cables (coax, fiber). - 8.
 Connect the 5VDC power supply units to the CPU units. - 9.
-Start the system.
+Start the system. ????
+Apply power to the Matrix????

-Possible Orion X Setups
+Possible Orion XC Setups

-The Orion X can be set up in a variety of ways to provide the optimum system environment.
+The Orion XC can be set up in a variety of ways to provide the optimum system environment.

-A portion of the Orion X can be configured as a Single-Head work station, a portion as Dual-Head or Quad-Head, or even as a video matrix.
-The KVM and USB 2.0 can also be configured.
+A portion of the Orion XC can be configured as a Single-Head work station, a portion as Dual-Head or Quad-Head, or even as a video matrix.
+The KVM and USB 2.0 can also be configured. ????

-The Orion X can be configured via OSD, using the keyboard connected to the CPU board, or one connected to an extender CON unit.
+The Orion XC can be configured via OSD, using the keyboard connected to the CPU board????, or one connected to an extender CON unit.
 It is also possible to configure it via the Java Tool.

-The following sections show the typical installations of the Orion X.
+The following sections show the typical installations of the Orion XC.